Tech Fee Guidelines

 - Awardees may purchase “like products or services” in order to respond to changes in available and supported technology.
 For example if the award is granted for the purchase of 20 laptops which have since become unavailable or unsupported the awardee may purchase like laptops as desired within the funding limits of the award

-Funds not expended or encumbered by Dec ember 31st will be swept by the IST Budgeting Office and then re-allocated by the ISAT Committee.
+Funds not expended or encumbered by the February deadline will be swept by the IIT Budgeting Office and then re-allocated by the ISAT Committee.

 If you are unsure about your specific request and have questions please contact the Tech Fee Administration team at email@example.com.
 You may also request a spending extension using that address via the attention of the Chair of ISAT.

 There are two basic principles governing use of student technology fees: Student technology fees should be used to support, not supplant, normal levels of technology spending.
 Institutions should be able to provide evidence that overall institution technology expenditures clearly reflect that expenditures based upon fee revenues are above and beyond normal levels.
 The focus of student technology fees should be on academic or instructional technology.
 Distinctions should be drawn between expenditures for administrative applications or scientific and laboratory equipment, and instructional technology.
 Technology fee revenues should be used for the primary benefit of students by:

 - Directing expenses to assist students in meeting educational objectives of their academic programs

 - Ensuring that there are sufficient campus software licenses, so that students have easy access to “technological” tools needed in their chosen disciplines

 - Ensuring that “computer” labs used by students are adequately equipped and have sufficient network bandwidth and appropriate internet access

 - Providing training for students in the use of computing and networking resources, when needed.
 Generally faculty and staff training should be paid for from general operating funds, but faculty and staff may avail themselves of student training sessions if space permits